rezehor/cinema-online/README.md

 # Online Cinema API Service 🎬

 ## Description
-Online Cinema API Service is a web-based platform that allows users to watch, manage, and purchase movies via the internet.
+Online Cinema API Service is a web-based platform that allows users to browse, manage, and purchase movies via the internet.
 Built with FastAPI, this system provides a complete digital experience for movie lovers, with functionality for authentication, movie catalog, favorites, shopping cart,